 - 24 oz. plastic spray bottle or 16 oz. brown amber spray bottle

+Baking Soda is my number one most-used natural cleaning ingredient!
 Also known as sodium bicarbonate, it is a component of the natural mineral natron that is found in mineral springs.
-It is a natural deodorizer and scrubbing agent, perfect for removing soap scum and stuck on particles.
-Make a paste with some Castile soap and water, or just water and you might be surprised by how effective this very simple and safe ingredient can be!
+It is a natural deodorizer and scrubbing agent, perfect for removing soap scum and stuck-on particles.
+Make a paste with some Castile soap and water, or just water, and you might be surprised by how effective this very simple and safe ingredient can be!